sui-foundation/sui-move-intro-course/unit-one/lessons/2_sui_project_structure.md

 }
 ```

-- Published modules are immutable objects in Sui; An immutable object is an object that can never be mutated, transferred or deleted.
-Because of this immutability, the object is not owned by anyone, and hence it can be used by anyone.
+- Published modules are immutable objects in Sui; an immutable object is an object that can never be mutated, transferred or deleted.
+Because of this immutability, the object is not owned by anyone, and hence it can be used by anyone

 - A package is a collection of modules